Kōsa, Kumamoto: Climate

 Kōsa has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 There is significant precipitation throughout the year, especially during June and July.
 The average annual temperature in Kōsa is 16.3 C. The average annual rainfall is 2145.6 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 27.1 C, and lowest in January, at around 5.4 C. The highest temperature ever recorded in Kōsa was 37.9 C on 14 August 2018; the coldest temperature ever recorded was -8.8 C on 25 January 2016.

 Demographics

 Per Japanese census data, the population of Kōsa in 2020 is 10,132 people.
 Kōsa has been conducting censuses since 1920.

+History

+The area of Kōsa was part of ancient Higo Province, During the Edo Period it was part of the holdings of Kumamoto Domain.
+After the Meiji restoration, the town of Kōsa and villages of Miyauchi, Tatsuno, Shirahata, and Otome were established with the creation of the modern municipalities system on April 1, 1889.
+On January 1, 1955 Miyauchi, Tatsuno, Shirahata, and Otome merged with Kōsa.

+Government

+Kōsa has a mayor-council form of government with a directly elected mayor and a unicameral town council of 11 members.
+Kōsa, collectively with the other municipalities of Kamimashiki District contributes two members to the Kumamoto Prefectural Assembly.
+In terms of national politics, the town is part of the Kumamoto 3rd district of the lower house of the Diet of Japan.

+Economy

+The local economy relies on agriculture, and Kōsa's geographic position as a logistics hub.

+Education

+Kōsa has four public elementary schools and one public junior high school operated by the town government, and one public high schools operated by the Kumamoto Prefectural Board of Education.

+Transportation

+Railways

+Kōsa does not have any passenger railway service.
+The nearest station is Matsubase Station on the JR Kyushu station is Matsubase Station on the Kagoshima Main Line in neighboring Uki.